Piecewise Linear Approximation and PID Control Optimization for Nonlinear Systems: Introduction

-In the subsequent stage of the study, we address the design of PID controller parameters (\( K_p, K_i, K_d \)) through a cost function minimization approach utilizing PSO algorithm, implemented via the {\tt pyswarm} module which offers a flexible and efficient way to use PSO in Python.
-The efficacy of the proposed methodology is validated by comparing its performance against traditional controller parameter tuning methods, such as closed-loop tuning, in the context of a linear time-varying system.
-Furthermore, in Subsection~\ref{example_nonlinear}, we illustrate the application of the proposed approach to a nonlinear system.
+In the subsequent stage of the study, we address the design of PID controller parameters (\( K_p, K_i, K_d \)) through a cost function minimization approach utilizing PSO algorithm, implemented via the {\tt pyswarm} module which provides a flexible and efficient way to use PSO in Python.
+The efficacy of the proposed methodology is validated by comparing its performance against traditional controller parameter tuning methods, such as closed-loop tuning, in the context of a linear time-invariant system.
+Furthermore, in Subsection~\ref{example_nonlinear}, we illustrate the application of the proposed approach to a nonlinear system, showing that the PID parameters optimized for its piecewise linear approximation yield a comparable response when applied to the original nonlinear model.

 First, let us introduce two important technical results that will be used in the proofs of existence and uniqueness of the solutions, as well as their uniform convergence.